Create a dazzling DIY tote bag with glitter and fabric! Use Mod Podge, fabric, and embellishments to make a stylish and unique design. Easy and fun!

 - Cut a design out of the fabric using an electronic die cutter or scissors.

-- Adhere the design onto the glitter circle using a hot glue gun – then go over lightly with an iron.
+- Adhere the design onto the glitter circle using a hot glue gun – then go over lightly with an iron (so the bond attaches to the glitter).

 Notes